rvfieldguide.com RV Field Guide

 Before You Drive to the Dump Station

-• Full black tank = maximum flush pressure = best clean; don't dump a barely-used tank
+• Full black tank means maximum flush pressure and best cleanDon't dump a barely-used tank

 Step 1 — Gear Up